Why is my backflow preventer overflowing

 How do I know if my backflow preventer needs to be replaced?

-While some basic maintenance like cleaning the device can be done DIY, it's generally recommended to have a professional plumber service or replace a backflow preventer, as improper installation or repairs can lead to further issues.
+While some basic maintenance like cleaning debris can be done DIY, it's generally best to have a licensed plumber repair or replace a backflow preventer.
+Improper repairs can lead to further issues or even water contamination.

 Connect with certified professionals in your area